super-linter/super-linter/docs/run-linter-locally.md

 #### Finding Your Git Common Directory

-To find the main git directory that needs to be mounted, use the following git command from within your worktree:
+To find the main Git directory that needs to be mounted, use the following Git command from within your worktree:

 ```bash
 git rev-parse --path-format=absolute --git-common-dir
 ```

-This will output the absolute path to the main git directory, for example:
+This will output the absolute path to the main Git directory, for example:

 ```
 /path/to/main/repo/.git
 ```